 Dr. Mimi Niles: Anytime you engage with a system, can you look and analyze that system and demand that system to treat you like a whole, full human being?

 Lozada: That’s midwife and researcher, Dr. Mimi Niles.
 Her work seeks to improve the perinatal experience for all people and focuses on addressing the complex systemic issues in perinatal care.
-We’re gonna be talking today about the realities of giving birth in the U.S. hospital system, how your goals as a birthing person might be at odds with the goals of this system, and why you need to know this.

 Why don’t you start out by telling us a little bit about yourself and also how you identify?

 Niles: Sure, so I’m Mimi Niles.
 My pronouns are she and her and I identify as a midwife.
 I identify as a mother, doing mothering and parenting work.
 As an immigrant Brown woman, that’s the body that I live in.
 And as an engaged Buddhist, which is trying to bring my spiritual practice and my social justice practice in conversation with each other.

 Lozada: I’m fascinated by that, because— especially how it ties to our conversation— but first, say I am a pregnant person giving birth at a hospital.
 What do I need to understand about how that system works and how I fit into that system?